sage-code/eve/manual/processing.md

 ### Example
 ```
 local
-  --declaration of a new map initialized with one element
+  ** declaration of a new map initialized with one element
-  --type inference will tell us he element types (String, String);
+  ** type inference will tell us he element types (String, String);
   Hash: animals := {};

 method: main()
 start
-  --create 1 more element
+  ** create 1 more element
   animals.append('Rover','dog');

-  --use direct assignment to create 2 more element
+  ** use direct assignment to create 2 more element
   animals['Bear'] := 'dog';
   animals['Kiwi'] := 'bird';
   print(animals);